Replied to new Yelp lead in 1m 47s. Booked discovery for Wed.

 Replied to new Yelp lead in 1m 47s — booked discovery for Wed.

-Most contractors miss 0% of inbound calls.
-That's roughly $0 /day in lost work — every truck, every shop, every week.
+Most shops miss 0% of inbound calls.
+That's about $0 /day in work that walks.

-Most CRMs cover one slice.
-Hausstack is the whole loop, designed so the lead the AI booked at 7am is the same record the tech opens at noon and the owner reviews at 6pm.
-No stitching, no double-entry, no exports.
+One system covers the whole loop.
+The lead the AI booked at 7am is the same record the tech opens at noon and the owner reviews at 6pm — no double-entry, no app-stitching.

 You're on a ladder.
 The shop is empty.
 AI receptionist picks up in two seconds, recognizes the caller, qualifies the work, books it into the dispatch board, and texts the customer a confirmation.
 You see the booked job on your phone before you climb down.